katgrace0808/Password-Generator/README.md

 After clicking the Generate Password button, the user is asked a series of input questions.
 Here are the questions followed by how the user would respond:

 1. Enter number of characters for your password.
-    a.
     User inputs a number.
 2. Do you want numeric characters?
-    b.
     User selects OK for yes, Cancel for no.
 3. Do you want lowercase letters?
-    b.
     User selects OK for yes, Cancel for no.
 4. Do you want uppercase letters?
-    b.
     User selects OK for yes, Cancel for no.
 5. Do you want special characters?
-    b.
     User selects OK for yes, Cancel for no.

 For the first input prompt, in order to move on to the first question, the user must enter a number that is at least eight and at most 128.
 If the user selecs any number outside of that range, they will be alerted why and they must begin again.